 Fig. 1: The path to acquiring an unconscious digital skill.

 A critical thing to keep in mind is when the perceived state that the management has of its employees’ digital skills differs from that of the employees themselves.
 The introduction of a new program to increase the level of collaboration can be mentioned here as an example.
 The company as a whole has recognized the added value that this tool provides: it was introduced, but did not receive the proper support.
 Management believes that the tool supports the employee in performing their daily work and hence generates added value (status: trust or safety).
 In fact, the employee did not receive any support during the introduction stage and feels insecure about when and how to use the tool and, above all, what for.
-Usually these tools are thrown overboard after a short while and the tool is given the blame.
-The real problem, however, was caused by other factors which were not taken into account during the introduction phase.
+Usually, these tools are thrown overboard after a short while and the tool is given the blame.
+The real problem, however, was caused by other factors that were not taken into account during the introduction phase.

-Important is that the company as an entity should be either one step ahead of the employee or at least on the same level.
+What’s important is that the company as an entity should be either one step ahead of the employee or at least on the same level.
 The best example of this is the use of private tools like Facebook or WhatsApp for internal company use.
 Modern employees see the advantages of these systems in the form of quick and uncomplicated collaboration.
-However, this is not only problematic from the point of view of data protection.
-Instead of “demonizing” systems like WhatsApp, however, companies should be asking themselves the question why their employees have developed digital skills at precisely this point and how these can be used to drive progress in their own company (see “Fast Track” in the following chapter).
+However, this is problematic from the point of view of data protection.
+Instead of “demonizing” systems like WhatsApp, however, companies should be asking themselves the question of why their employees have developed digital skills at precisely this point and how these can be used to drive progress in their own company (see “Fast Track” in the following chapter).